GuilhermeSAraujo/rinha-backend/README.md

 > Redis implementation always on the left, pub/sub on the right.

 ### Inserts
-The principal metric of the challenge was the users inserts on the database.
-Pub/sub implementation got this one.
+The principal metric of the challenge was the user inserts into the database.
+Pub/sub implementation performed better in this aspect.

 Average inserts:
 | Redis | Pub/Sub |